Aviatorscode2/Donut-Finder/docs/Reference/donut-store/index.md

 ## Overview

 The Donut Store API provides endpoints to interact with donut shop data in the Donut Finder service.
-It allows you to retrieve information about donut shops, as well as create, update, and delete donut shop records.
+You can retrieve information about donut shops, as well as create, update, and delete donut shop records.

 The Donut Store API follows a REST architecture.
 You can access the API’s resources via HTTP requests, and responses are given in JSON format.